 Very senior cats, meanwhile, can have feline cognitive dysfunction.
 This is a condition of senility, which leaves them feeling confused about how to perform basic tasks.

 What’s most likely is that your cat is experiencing discomfort while eliminating.
-Several medical ailments cause these sort of problems.
+Several medical ailments cause these sorts of problems.

 Why Would it Hurt a Cat to Use the Litter Box?